Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Tasting on the terrace at Lowe

-The weekend we visited in June most of their tastings were already booked out, but we still popped by to check out the winery and have a wander on the property.
-There’s also the option to put together platters at the Cellar Door Kitchen and enjoy on their grounds, with bookings required for picnics.
+The weekend we visited in June most of their tastings were already booked out, but we still popped by to check out the winery and have a wander around the property.
+There’s also the option to put together platters at the Cellar Door Kitchen and enjoy on the grounds, with bookings required for picnics.
+Dogs are also welcome in parts of the onsite restaurants.

 Lowe Wines with Dog